Looking for resources on how to shop ethically? I’ve got some for you today to help you be a more savvy shopper.

 I also thought it would be a good time to share some of my favourite and most useful resources on how to shop ethically from around the internet:

-The Oxfam Fashion Blog is useful and inspiring, and posts great DIYs to customise old clothes.
+The Oxfam Fashion Blog is useful and inspiring, particularly with their posts on great DIYs to customise old clothes.

-Elizabeth also has some other really great articles on ethical shopping on her blog.
+Elizabeth also has some other really great articles on how to shop ethically on her blog.
 It’s highly recommended.

 I’ll add any other useful resources and websites that I come across here.
-In the meantime do sign Ms Wanda’s 1% petition which calls for clothing manufacturers to invest 1% of their profits in responsible sourcing.
-You can read more about and sign the petition here.
+In the meantime do sign Ms Wanda’s 1% petition.
+This calls for clothing manufacturers to invest 1% of their profits in responsible sourcing.
 Be sure to also check out some of the other posts as part of Blog Action Day on Ms Wanda’s!